Protecting cultural heritage

 Many of our operations are on or near land that is significant to many, including Indigenous communities.
 We recognise the cultural, spiritual and physical connections that Indigenous people often have with land, water, plants and animals.

 Long before we start to mine, we do cultural and environmental studies to understand the area.
 We work with local people who live there, work there and know the land.
-Wherever we can, we avoid disturbing cultural heritage sites.
+We constantly work to avoid impacts to cultural heritage.
 We employ archaeologists and scientists, and partner with universities, government and Indigenous organisations to find new and better ways to preserve cultural heritage and reduce our impact.

 Where we have to disturb land, we consult with those for whom the cultural heritage site has significance.
-We work with them to preserve its value – for example by relocating artefacts – and we make sure we rehabilitate the land the right way afterwards.
+We work with them to preserve its value and we make sure we rehabilitate the land the right way afterwards.
 Where possible, we also enable Indigenous peoples to maintain access to sites of cultural significance to maintain their connection and customary practices.

 Alongside the local communities, we consult with government agencies, religious institutions, national and local museums and cultural institutes, scientists and NGOs.
 Often, each group has a different relationship with local cultural heritage, and values it differently – which is why we believe it is important to consult with them all, and build relationships based on mutual respect and trust.